 If you buy something through a link in this article, I may receive a small commission.
 (Disclosure policy).

 Is it difficult to make your baby sleep well in the crib?
 Or maybe even at all?
-That a baby refuses crib sleeping is a common situation and can happen both when they are newborns and later on.
+A baby refusing crib sleeping is a common situation and can happen both when they are newborns and later on.
+Since co-sleeping is heavily disputed due to safety concerns, many parents desperately want their babies to accept the crib.
+Parents’ sleep deprivation from having a baby that cries every time they’re put down is also an important reason to help the baby accept crib sleeping.

-Well, then check out these tips to help your baby accept the crib.
+Learn here why babies often refuse the crib, and then implement the tips below to help your baby accept the crib.
 It can be done!

 Many infants seem to think that sleeping in a crib is a really lousy idea.
 Mom’s arms are so much cozier.
 And, of course, they are.
-Sometimes.
-But not around the clock; because then mom tends to become veeeery exhausted.
+But not around the clock because then mom tends to become veeeery exhausted.
+But remember that wanting to be close to their caregivers is a good sign of bonding, so even if you need your child to learn to sleep in the crib, there is nothing wrong with them resisting it.

 Babies need to feel secure and love routines.
 If their routine is to sleep in your arms or your womb, they will not feel safe in the beginning in a crib and will let you know.